SchlossLab/ori_mikropml_snakemake_workflow/report_seq_SLURM_gl_rf.md

-Machine learning algorithm(s) used: glmnet and rf.
+Machine learning algorithm(s) used: rf and glmnet.
 Models were trained with 10 different random partitions of the seq_SLURM_gl_rf dataset into training and testing sets using 5-fold cross validation.